Lens Stochastic Diffraction: A Signature of Compact Objects in Gravitational-Wave Data

 The time distribution of secondary images encodes information about the lens mass distribution.
 Each secondary image arrives with a characteristic delay, which depends on the lens mass, redshift and offset as

 where the second equality defines a dimensionless delay.
-To remain in the geometric optics description, we will require that the time delays between different images satisfy $2\pi (t_i- t_j)f\gg 1$, where $f$ is the GW frequency~\cite{Tambalo:2022plm}.
+To remain in the geometric-optics description, we will require that the time delays between different images satisfy $2\pi (t_i- t_j)f\gg 1$, where $f$ is the GW frequency~\cite{Tambalo:2022plm}.